Why this site exists

 I'm Trev, the person behind the site.

-I have spent my career building technology systems for real people under real pressure, where getting the details wrong actually matters.
+I have spent 30 years building technology systems for real people, including systems where reliability, clarity, and small details matter.
 I have also watched people I care about struggle with technology that was supposed to make life easier.

 A quick promise